opensafely-core/job-server/docs/adr/0030-backend-status-cron.md

 In order to keep repeatedly run the `check_rap_api_status` management command, we will create a `runjobs` job in `jobserver/jobs/minutely/check_rap_api_status.py`.

+We decided not to use a separate dokku container to run a long-running process to do this update because the cron system supported the frequency that we wanted (i.e. once per minute) and we thought this job would have a fairly consistent runtime which was significantly less than a minute.

 ## Consequences

 * We did not have 'minutely' as a frequency for `runjobs` jobs, we have added it as part of this work.